 I discovered the wonderful online community associated with the fiber arts and thus began another adventure.
 I originally began this blog so long ago as a way to share my arts with others (and to show off my kids).
 So if you scroll back through the archives, you'll see some of the many items I've knit both for myself and for others.
 I joined Ravelry.com, perfect for my list-making tendencies, I can organize all my list of my books, pdfs, yarns and needles, and it's all electronic!

 Sadly, with graduate school and life in general, all of these loves had been put aside for a while.
 I am now finding the importance of carving out the time to indulge in these little pleasures again.
-Mom reminded me the other day how knitting seems to calm me the best, and I have now remembered that, having picked up the needles again.
+Mom reminded me the other day how knitting seems to calm me the best,

 I've almost finished a swiffer cover, have been working on Becka's bridal shawl (which will now be a christening shawl when the time comes) and have picked up my beautiful Clessidra socks again.
 I am finding peace in the repetition of the stitches, the yarn running through my hands and the occupation of my mind with the pattern.